Skip to content

 console.assert(assertion: unknown, ...message : unknown[]) : void

 Outputs an error message if the first argument is falsy.
-String reresentations of each of the arguments will be concatenated, separated by spaces and written to the logs.
+String representations of each of the arguments will be concatenated, separated by spaces and written to the logs.
 Has no effect if the first argument is truthy.

 console.debug(...message : unknown[]) : void